joinpursuit/Pursuit-Core-Web/fundamentals/functions/README.md

 When a javascript file is executed, the JS interpreter reads through the whole file top to bottom, assigning values and figuring out what needs to be run when.
 Function declarations are then **hoisted** or lifted to the top of the file, essentially reordering them.

+> Note: This is not actually what happens behind the scenes, but thinking about it this way is simpler.

 This means that you can call a function before it is defined:

 ```js